Roger Ramjet

-Roger Ramjet is a 1965–1969 American animated television series, starring Roger Ramjet and the American Eagle Squadron.
+Roger Ramjet is a 1965–69 American superhero animated television series, starring Roger Ramjet and the American Eagle Squadron.
 The show was known for its simple animation, frenetic pace, and frequent references to pop culture which appealed to adults as well as children.
-The show aired on Cartoon Network from 1996 to 1998.
+During its original run, the show aired on NBC.

 Plot

-Roger Ramjet is a patriotic and highly moral — if not very bright — hero, who is typically out to save the world, with help from his Proton Energy Pills ("PEP"), which give him "the strength of twenty atom bombs for a period of twenty seconds".
-The world is invariably saved by defeating the various recurring criminals who populated the series.
+Roger Ramjet is a patriotic and highly moral hero who is typically out to save the world with help from his Proton Energy Pills ("PEP"), which give him "the strength of twenty atom bombs for a period of twenty seconds".
+The world is invariably saved by defeating the various recurring criminals who populate the series.

-On government missions assigned by General G.I.
-Brassbottom, Ramjet encounters various nemeses during his missions.
-Typically, he is caught, and must be rescued by his crew of sidekicks, the American Eagles: Yank, Doodle, Dan, and Dee (a play on "Yankee Doodle dandy," which also happens to be the tune to which the theme song is set).
-Although his Eagles appear to be children, each of them, except for Dee, flies his own individual ramjet aircraft expertly, and they are obviously much savvier than their leader.
+Ramjet encounters various nemeses during his missions, assigned by General G.I.
+Brassbottom.
+Typically, he is caught and must be rescued by his crew of sidekicks, the American Eagles: Yank, Doodle, Dan, and Dee (a play on "Yankee Doodle dandy", which also is the tune of the theme song).
+His Eagles appear to be children, yet each of them flies his own individual ramjet aircraft expertly (except for Dee), and they are obviously much savvier than their leader.